keeve101/cs50-ai/README.md

-# CS50 Introduction to Artificial Intelligence
+# CS50's Introduction to Artificial Intelligence
-Code dump
+## Introduction
+Code repository for assignment answers on CS50's Introduction to Artificial Intelligence course with Python done in Summer 2022.